-- (2) A thrift institution must exclude from the computation of its entire net income on Schedule B, line 34, any amount allowed as a deduction for federal income tax purposes according to section 166 or 585 of the IRC. - (3) A thrift institution shall be allowed as a deduction in computing entire net income the amount of a reasonable addition to its reserve for bad debts.
-This amount shall be equal to the sum of: - (A) the amount determined to be a reasonable addition to the reserve for losses on nonqualifying loans, computed in the same manner as is provided with respect to additions to the reserves for losses on loans of banks under section 1453(i)(1), plus - (B) the amount determined by the taxpayer to be a reasonable addition to the reserve for losses on qualifying real property loans, but such amount shall not exceed the amount determined under (4) or (5), whichever is the larger, but the amount determined under (3)(B) shall in no case be greater than the larger of: - (i) the amount determined under (5), or - (ii) the amount that, when added to the amount determined under (3)(A), equals the amount by which 12% of the total deposits or withdrawable accounts of depositors of the taxpayer at the close of such year exceeds the sum of its surplus, undivided profits, and reserves at the beginning of such year (taking into account any portion thereof attributable to the period before the first taxable year beginning after December 31, 1951).
+- (2) A thrift institution must exclude from the computation of its entire net income on Schedule B, line 34, any amount allowed as a deduction for federal income tax purposes according to section 166 or 585 of the IRC. - (3) A thrift institution is allowed the amount of a reasonable addition to its reserve for bad debts as a deduction in computing entire net income.
+This amount must be equal to the sum of: - (A) the amount determined to be a reasonable addition to the reserve for losses on nonqualifying loans, computed in the same manner as is provided for additions to the reserves for losses on loans of banks under section 1453(i)(1), plus - (B) the amount determined by the taxpayer to be a reasonable addition to the reserve for losses on qualifying real property loans, but such amount shall not exceed the amount determined under (4) or (5), whichever is the larger, but the amount determined under (3)(B) shall in no case be greater than the larger of: - (i) the amount determined under (5), or - (ii) the amount that, when added to the amount determined under (3)(A), equals the amount by which 12% of the total deposits or withdrawable accounts of depositors of the taxpayer at the close of such year exceeds the sum of its surplus, undivided profits, and reserves at the beginning of such year (taking into account any portion thereof attributable to the period before the first taxable year beginning after December 31, 1951).